Stormlv3/ID623001-introduction-to-algorithmic-problem-solving/02-game-mechanics/lecture-notes/03-enemy-behaviours.md

 ## Conclusion

 We now have a solid foundation for expanding our game with harder waves and more powerful enemies.
 In your assessment tasks, you will be provided with some starter code which you will need to expand upon to get the player fighting back against the enemies.
+Finally, we will have our vengeance for all those eaten cookies!